Regulators to Financial Institutions: New Technology Creates Better BSA/AML Compliance

 The statement went on to assure banks that deficiencies discovered by newer and superior technology would not necessarily be met with supervisory action and that pilot programs for new technology should not subject the banks to further scrutiny.
 “The statement also recognizes the value of trial and error.
 It notes that innovative pilot programs in and of themselves should not subject banks to supervisory criticism, even if the pilot programs ultimately prove unsuccessful.
 Likewise, pilot programs that expose gaps in an AML compliance program will not necessarily result in supervisory action with respect to that program.”

-This statement is a noteworthy acknowledgement by regulators of the value and necessity for banks to adopt new technology and engage with the innovative private sector.
-Banks that do not choose to invest in their compliance technology will soon see their programs fall behind those of their peers and face heightened regulatory scrutiny and action.
+The December 3rd statement is a noteworthy acknowledgement by regulators of the value and necessity for banks to adopt new technology and engage with the innovative private sector.
+The Treasury has effectively put the burden on the financial institutions to develop and implement plans to engage with new technology and use it to improve their compliance outcomes.
+Those that do not choose to invest in their compliance technology will soon see their programs fall behind those of their peers and face heightened regulatory scrutiny and action.